exinton/Softphone/README.md

 ## Team member

-Xin Tong:design and TLS/Media encryption code and test verification,writing the project description.
+* Xin Tong:design and TLS/Media encryption code and test verification,writing the project description.
-Xiangyu :Registration authentication part
+* Xiangyu :Registration authentication part
-Guhan : GUI part development
+* Senthil Kumar Guhan : GUI part development

 ## Version
 0.9

 ## Background
-This project is based on existing simple softphone/sipserver program by Rogelio Martinez.
+* This project is based on existing simple softphone/sipserver program by Rogelio Martinez.
 However, the origin version only support unauthorized sip register, unencrypted UDP transport and unencrypted media transportation.
-This simple program by Rogelio is base on JAIN (Java APIs for Integrated Networks).
+* This simple program by Rogelio is base on JAIN (Java APIs for Integrated Networks).
 The original one  use JAIN 1.0 version and we use JAIN 1.2.
 We use SDP adapter to form simple SDP message because there is no complicated SDP handling case in our project.
-Our purpose is to add three main security features to the existing softphone/sipserver.
-The source code’s download address is http://booksite.elsevier.com/9780123743008/?ISBN=9780123743008.
+* Our purpose is to add three main security features to the existing softphone/sipserver.
+* The source code’s download address is http://booksite.elsevier.com/9780123743008/?ISBN=9780123743008.
-Our project consists three phase.
+* Our project consists three phase.
 First phase is to add TLS to the SIP messages.
 The second phase is to add media plain encryption.
 The last phase is to add authentication of sip registration.

 ## 3rd party libraries: